ynbonvayage/CS6120_final_project/README.md

-This is the final, revised `README.md` for your `main` branch, clearly stating its role as the data repository and referencing the four experimental branches.

----

 # 📖 Memoir for Seniors: Oral History Dialogue and Memoir System

 [cite_start]This project aims to transform the unstructured transcripts of seniors' oral histories into structured data and emotionally rich, long-form memoirs by integrating Natural Language Processing (NLP), Large Language Models (LLM), and Affective Computing[cite: 1, 2].